ThomasPaulCJ/Krakens-For-A-Greener-Future/README.md

 - Access the platform through your browser.
 - Explore various tools and resources that help track and improve sustainability metrics.
 - Engage with the community to share ideas and collaborate on environmental projects.
+- Play the educational games to learn more about SDG 13, 14, and 15.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute, please fork the repository and submit a pull request.